anaduscu/MediMeter--Final-Year-Project-/README.md

-# Medimeter -  medication management for the elderly
+# MediMeter -  medication management for the elderly

 This project is a combination of an Expo mobile app frontend and a Django backend server.